 In the middle of the seventeenth century Archbishop James Ussher of Ireland made the startling revelation that God created Heaven and Earth on October 22, 4004 BC, at 8 o'clock in the evening!
 This was later modified by the English biblical scholar Dr. John Lightfoot, who gave the date for the creation of Adam as October 23, 4004 BC, at 9 o'clock in the morning!
 Our understanding of the physical world has increased immeasurably since then, thanks mainly to advances made in the physical sciences.
 However, it cannot be denied that tremendous gaps in scientific knowledge remain, and when all is said and done, physical science can shed little light on the nonphysical factors which in occult philosophy are said to play a crucial role in shaping and organizing the physical world.
 At present there is no cosmological theory of any type that can account for all the observational evidence.
 Scientific understanding of stars and solar systems is still very incomplete and the formation and evolution of galaxies remain a mystery, as do quasars and "black holes."
 Many big bang theorists may believe that they know what was happening during the first trillionths of a second after the moment of creation of the entire universe, but as one scientist has remarked, "Every generation thinks it has the answers, and every generation is humbled by nature" (Scientfic American, July 1992, p.
 12).

-(Reprinted from Sunrise magazine, June/July & August/September 1993.
+(From Sunrise magazine, June/July & August/September 1993.
 Copyright © 1993 by Theosophical University Press)